“’You’re really good looking for a Black person,’”

 Since the murder of George Floyd, the woman who wanted Blacks to act like Damian is spending a lot of time on social media.
 She has reposted memes about “all skin tones are beautiful” and the quote by Will Smith, “Racism is not getting worse, it’s getting filmed.”
 (Just like his Oscar slap.)

 She also posts pictures of her daughter in the company of Damian and his friends to prove she has “all skin tones” in her circle of friends.

 “The pictures are old,” Damian said, “But she’s still hauling them out, using me to get likes.”

 Damian continued, “Watch movies.
-The blacks are either ‘the whole package’ meaning ‘good looking and social skills’ or they are the creepy bad guy.
-However, movies present a wide range of whites attributes.
+The Blacks are either ‘the whole package’ meaning ‘good looking and social skills’ or they are the creepy bad guy.
+However, movies present a wide range of white attributes.
 Of course, you can find exceptions to everything I’m saying, but they’re exceptions, not the norm.”